 Merauke, Papua — Indonesia: Home Sweet Home

 I hardly remember when was the last time I visit my hometown “Merauke”.
-Glad I’m back this year spending 2 weeks there, with suprise event happening.
-The network is unavailable so that mean no Internet.
+Glad, I’m back this year spending 2 weeks there, with suprise event happening.
+The network is unavailable so that means no Internet.
 Yup..for the first time in my life since internet invaded our world with its convinience and speed to connect with people now I’m back like the old days, message or calling its more easier.
-But there is positive coming from it, that mean Ihave to really talk to people, no screen interfere between me and my interlocutor.
+But there is positive coming from it; that means I have to really talk to people, no screen interfere between me and my interlocutor.
 Makes me more human😀.

-I’m always proud from where I came from.
-The tolerance in my hometown is still good, like really good.
-“Merry Christmas” is not a taboo word, we celebrate christmas and eid peacefully and welcome each other to our home to enjoy the food that we make and also have some chat, “how you doing” is the hot topic.
-Food and snacks become the star when it comes to religious celebrations, food and snacks take center stage.😋.
+I’m always proud of my heritage.
+Tolerance in my hometown is still really high.
+“Merry Christmas” is not a taboo word; we celebrate Christmas and Eid happily and invite guests to our homes to enjoy the cuisine we prepare and to converse; “how are you doing?” is a popular topic.
+When it comes to religious celebrations, food and snacks take center stage.😋.

 And just like Meilin Lee from the Red Panda said:

 “Sometimes I miss how things were.
 But nothing stays the same forever”

 Lots of changes in my hometown, and the great news is “Pizza Hut” is in the town, he’s the cool kid on the block now.
 The border between Indonesia and Papua New Guinea also have some make over, and it looks nice😁.
 Lots of modern cafe build in the city.
 But homemade food it’s still the best, Pisang molen or banana molen, fried tempe, fried tofu with vegetables filling, taste better here rather than Jakarta *no offense*.
 And more food on the list.

 But a journey has come to an end.
 I have to go back to my daily life as a worker in metrapole city, Jakarta😭.
 Can’t believe 2 weeks felt like a day.
 I still want to stay.
 I have to go back next year.